-- Data field 1 (below date) – sunrise and sunset times or two alternate time zones
+- Upper data field option 1 (below date) – sunrise and sunset times or two alternate time zones

-- Data field 2 (next to date) – activity bar or weather
+- Upper data field option 2 (next to date) – activity bar or weather

-- Data field 3 (below time) – weekly steps graph, 4h atmospheric pressure graph, 4h HR graph or 2 alternate times with zone labels.
-Changing the settings in this field requires unlock key and some options are not available on some watch models.
+- Lower data field option 1 (below time) – data box with 6 data slots, weekly steps graph, 4h atmospheric pressure, elevation or HR graph or 2 alternate times with zone labels.

 Weekly steps/floors graph